Cinnamon Apple Crumble Simple and Flavorful Dessert

 Baking Process and Timing

 Now, place the dish in the oven and bake for 30-35 minutes.
 Keep an eye on it.
 The apples should become tender, and the crumble should turn golden brown.
 When done, carefully remove it from the oven.
 Let it cool for a few minutes.
 This cooling time helps set the flavors.
 Serve it warm, and if you like, add a scoop of vanilla ice cream on top for a delightful treat.
-For the full recipe, refer to the earlier section.

 Tips & Tricks